epaitz/jsapi-angular-ds2021/src/app/map/README.md

 ## Map Service

 The MapService is an Angular Service used to talk to a REST API (or Portal) to fetch the WebMap JSON.
+What is not shown is the ability to force the WebMap to be reloaded from the server.
+This might not be something we want for a WebMap but its something that would work well for the BookmarksService.
+Usually what I have done is add a bolean to the initialize method, for example initializeWebMap(reload = false).
+If reload is true then you can ignore if the current webMap is null or not and just make an HTTP call.

+Another enhancement would be to not make the HTTP call if the service status is loading.
+No need to make a second call when the first one has not finished yet.
+This would require a way to cancel the HTTP call because if refresh = ture and status = loading then you need to cancel the current HTTP call and execute a new HTTP call.
+There is an example of how to cancle the HTTP GET in the HttpClientService.